Fran Bailey: 2007 election controversy and final term

 Her period as minister ended with the defeat of the Howard government at the 2007 election.
 Her hold on McEwen was always somewhat tenuous due to its demographics.
 Although classed as rural by the Australian Electoral Commission, it is actually a hybrid urban-rural seat.
 It includes several outer northern suburbs of Melbourne that tilt heavily to Labor, while the more rural portion votes equally heavily for the Liberals and Nationals.
 However, the 2007 election resulted in McEwen becoming the most marginal seat in the country.
 Initially, it appeared that Bailey had lost to former Labor state MP Rob Mitchell by six votes.
 Bailey requested and was granted a full recount, which gave her the win by 12 votes.

 The result was challenged in the High Court of Australia in its capacity as the Court of Disputed Returns, and was referred to the Federal Court of Australia.
 Over seven months after the election and a review of 643 individual votes, the court altered the formal status of several dozen, eventually declaring Bailey the winner by 27 votes.
 Following the resolution of the long-running dispute, Bailey called for a total overhaul of the voting system.

-Bailey announced in October 2009 that she would retire at the 2010 election.
+Bailey announced in October 2009 that she would stand down at the 2010 election; she had served for 17 years in federal parliament by the time she retired.